Warning: This story includes graphic descriptions of sexual misconduct involving minors.

 “My son looked up to her as a second mother, someone who truly cared about him,” a mother of one of the victims said in a statement read in court.

-She described Jennings’ behaviour as “predatory, manipulative and deeply harmful.”
+She described Jennings’ behavior as “predatory, manipulative and deeply harmful.”

-When news first broke about these allegations, Jennings was placed on unpaid leave from her position at the school in Port Hope, part of Northumberland County east of Toronto.
+When the allegations first came out, Jennings was placed on unpaid leave from her job at the school in Port Hope, part of Northumberland County, east of Toronto.

-Thursday afternoon, the Peterborough, Victoria, Northumberland and Clarington Catholic District School Board released a statement saying “Ms. Jennings is no longer employed” by them.
+Thursday afternoon, the Peterborough, Victoria, Northumberland and Clarington Catholic District School Board stated “Ms. Jennings is no longer employed” by the board.

-“We understand that hearing about these serious charges is very upsetting for our students, families, staff, and community,” school board spokesperson Mark Giunta told in an email.
+“We recognize that hearing about these serious charges is deeply upsetting for our students, families, staff, and the wider community,” school board spokesperson Mark Giunta told in an email.

-“Our main focus remains on ensuring safety and well-being for our staff and students while continuing support where it’s needed.”
+“Our priority remains the safety and well-being of our staff and students; we continue to provide support where it is needed.”

-Her profile on the Ontario College of Teachers website showed her as a member in “good standing.” p >
+Her profile on the Ontario College of Teachers website listed her as a member in “good standing.”

-Jennings was first charged in August 2024 after police reported that a male student informed his mother about inappropriate physical contact with a teacher during a class trip.
-Police later stated that three more complainants came forward leading to additional charges. p >
+Jennings was first charged in August 2024 after police said a male student informed his mother about inappropriate physical contact with a teacher during a class trip.
+Police later reported that three more complainants had come forward which led to further charges.

-The Crown has suggested a four-year prison sentence for Jennings.
-Her defense lawyer Dean Embry requested no jail time but rather asked for a conditional sentence of two years less one day followed by probation.
+The Crown has suggested a four-year prison sentence.
+Jennings’ defense lawyer Dean Embry requested that his client receive no jail time but rather a conditional sentence of two years less a day followed by probation.